nameless-and-blameless/TAG/drafts/TheDivide.md

 ### Impact on Kelvin:
 - Kelvin’s conscious mind will be transferred to another body provided by his mother, allowing him to continue his life and fulfill his responsibilities for the Creator in a new physical form.
 - This separation aims to break the cycle of destructive behavior driven by Main’s actions and provide Kelvin with the opportunity for personal growth and fulfillment.

+### Impact on Main:
+- Main will become the conscious mind and remain in the same body.
+- Main will receive sensory input for the first time and not just read the conscious mind's thoughts about it, or ignore them.
+- Main will need around the clock care for a few weeks as he learns.
+- Main will progress to about the age of a five year old in about a week while in a 47 year old body.

 ### Ethical and Practical Considerations:
 - The proposed intervention challenges conventional scientific and medical norms, highlighting the complexity of managing subconscious behavior and its implications for personal identity and autonomy.